 What do the different hospitals have to offer?

 By rotating through these institutions, EM Residents are exposed to the full spectrum of patient pathology, insurance/socioeconomic status and hospital resource availability.
 Further, EM Residents work with a large number of Emergency Medicine Attendings with varying styles of practice.

 How much time in the residency is devoted to the emergency department?

 Approximately 60% of the residents' time is spent on ED rotations.
-The rest of the time is spent on our off-service rotations such as MICU, Burn ICU, SICU, PICU, cardiology, anesthesiology, medicine, surgery, orthopedics, toxicology, labor and delivery, and prehospital EMS services.
+The rest of the time is spent on our off-service rotations such as MICU, SICU, PICU, cardiology, anesthesiology, medicine, surgery, orthopedics, toxicology, labor and delivery, and prehospital EMS services.